 It rains more or less all the evening and I take advantage of a break to appreciate the landscape.
 It’s quiet and despite the rain making the adventure complicated and less serene, I’m happy to be there.
 I even attend my first “sunset” with some pink clouds.
 This rainy day was really beautiful.

-PS: the weight of the bag no longer seems like a sinecure.
+PS: The weight of the bag doesn’t seems too horrible anymore.
 My physical pain has decreased and apart from the fact that I’m a little sick because of a stuffy nose and a blister on the little finger of the right foot, the rest seems to hold up.

 Day 6: Facing the rain crossing the moor